mqt2999/JsQuiz/README.md

-# This is a a website that runs a simple JavaScript quiz.
+# This is a website that runs a simple JavaScript quiz.

 1. You are prompted with a last player and a start button
 2. When the start button is clicked the page wil change and display a question and some answers and a timer will start